product-os/flowzone/README.md

 Optional base64 encoded docker-compose `.env` file for testing [Docker](#docker) projects.

+#### `CF_API_TOKEN`

+Required for generating and publishing a website using Docusaurus, or similar tools.
+A new scoped token can be created from the account settings on Cloudflare.

+#### `CF_ACCOUNT_ID`

+Required for generating and publishing a website using Docusaurus, or similar tools.
+The account ID is usually part of the URL after logging in to Cloudflare.

 ### Inputs

 These inputs are all optional and include some opinionated defaults.